 The main goals of the organization are

-• cooperation in the political, economic, environmental, humanitarian, cultural and other fields;
+• cooperation in political, economic, environmental, humanitarian, cultural and other fields;

-• comprehensive development of the member states within the framework of the common economic space, interstate cooperation and integration;
+• comprehensive development of member states within the framework of a common economic space, interstate cooperation and integration;

 • ensuring human rights and freedoms;

-• cooperation in ensuring international peace and security, achieving general and complete disarmament;
+• cooperation in providing international peace and security, achieving general and complete disarmament;

 • mutual legal assistance;

-• peaceful resolution of disputes and conflicts between the states of the organization.
+• peaceful resolution of disputes and conflicts between states of the organization.

 • Slide 18